2020PB/police-brutality/reports/Oregon.md

 ### Woman shoved to the ground | August 18th

-An officer shoves a journalist from behind in the head with a baton.
+An officer shoves a journalist from behind in the head with a baton near SE 12th and SE Salmon.
 She falls to the ground and sits up.
 The officer strikes her in the head again.

 This incident ocurrs directly after or-portland-289 and the events of that incident can be seen in this footage.